datacamp/misc-courses-HarvardX-IDS-Mod-1/README.md

-# IDS-Module1-alt3
+# PH125.1x Exercises
-This contains the third iteration of exercises for Module 1.
+This contains the datacamp exercises for PH125.1x.